Your Child's Significant Other and the Holiday Photo Card DilemmaMarlene Kern Fischer

 When my boys were younger, I was on top of them like white on rice.
 “Do your homework,” “Go practice piano,” and “Clean up your room” were a few of the most used phrases in my nagging repertoire.
 Even I got sick of hearing myself say them.

 I was never the type who thought my children were supposed to be my friends…that is, until now.
-These days I love being with them because we can interact without me always having to pester them (except maybe in the case of my youngest, who is still in high school).
+These days I love being with them because we can interact without me always having to pester them.
 Yes, I still gently guide the older two (boys: please remember to make your dental appointments — teeth are important!) because, let’s face it, I will always be their mother.
 However, we can now also relate to each other as adults.
 It’s nice (for them and for me) to be able to back off.
 In addition, I can see that my sons view me more as an individual now and not just their mom, which is a beautiful thing.

 Now that the physical part of parenting is largely done, I can literally and figuratively put my feet up sometimes.
 And I’m good with that.